mgifford/Find-Overlays/README.md

 # Accessibility Overlay Scanner

 Scan a list of URLs (from a sitemap, CSV file, or remote URL) to detect the presence of accessibility overlays (e.g., AccessiBe, UserWay, AudioEye) and common third‑party widgets.
 Produces a CSV report and prints a statistical summary.
+You can find more about [concerns with Accessibility Overlays](https://overlayfactsheet.com/) here and from the [2024 Web Almanc](https://almanac.httparchive.org/en/2024/accessibility#user-personalization-widgets-and-overlay-remediation).

 ## Requirements
 - Python 3.8+